 Handing in a few selfies as part of a photo essay also helps students acquire some of the communication skills they need to meet the challenges waiting for them in today’s hyper-technological workplaces.
 “It’s not just about essays or lab reports anymore.”

-Going before the judge: Law students practice trial skills
+Going before the judge: Law students practise trial skills

 Going to court on TV is one thing, but representing a client in front of an actual judge is something else entirely.
 Third-year law students are finding out for themselves in an intensive and unique block course that includes presenting their case in a pre-trial conference with a sitting provincial court judge.